 “Monkees at the Circus” | February 13, 1967 ★ ★ ☆

 There are a lot of nice ideas in this episode.
 It’s an “old meets new and both learn from each other” type of story.
 The Monkees are actually the “evil” since they represent a phenomenon that’s taking away from the tradition of the circus, at least according to the story.

 “Captain Crocodile” | February 20, 1967 ★ ★ ★ ★

 In “Captain Crocodile,” a lively and entertaining episode, the Monkees struggle to get into show business again.
 The Monkees vs. showbiz episodes are always good ones.
 This time, their antagonist is a jealous TV host, the title character Captain Crocodile.

 David Jones was absent for “Alias Micky Dolenz” and the balance of the episode falls squarely on Micky, who really put his skills to the test in this episode, playing Micky, Baby Face, and Micky as Baby Face.
-He spends more time pretending to be “Baby Face” than he does as himself.

 “Monkee Mother” is an episode that’s a little more domestic than usual.
 That seems obvious from the title, but compared to the previous episode’s pulp fiction-y spy action story, this one is very cozy, all taking place on the Monkees’ house set.